from the Department of Mathematics

 How do I succeed?

 Most people learn mathematics by doing mathematics.
 That is, you learn it by active participation; it is very unusual for someone to learn calculus by simply watching the instructor and TA perform.
-For this reason, the homework is THE heart of the course and more than anything else, study time is the key to success in Math 126.
-We advise an average of 15 hours of study per week, OUTSIDE class.
+For this reason, the homework is THE heart of the course and more than anything else, study time is the key to success in Math 124.
+We advise a minimum of at least 10 hours of study per week, OUTSIDE class.
 Also, during the first week, the number of study hours will probably be even higher as you adjust to the viewpoint of the course and brush up on precalculus/algebra skills.
-In effect, this means that Math 126 will be roughly a 20 hour per week effort; the equivalent of a half-time job!
+In effect, this means that Math 124 will be at least a 15 hour per week effort; almost the equivalent of a half-time job!
 This time commitment is in line with the University Handbook guidelines.
-In addition, it is much better to spread your studying evenly as possible across the week; cramming 15 hours of homework into the day before an assignment is due does not work.
+In addition, it is much better to spread your studying evenly as possible across the week; cramming 10 hours of homework into the day before an assignment is due does not work.
 Pacing yourself, using a time schedule throughout the week, is a good way to insure success; this applies to any course at the UW, not just math.

 What is the course format?

-On Monday, Wednesday and Friday, you will meet with the Instructor for the course in a class of size approximately 160; these classes are each 50 minutes long.
-On Tuesday and Thursday you will have a 50 minute section of about 40 students run by a TA.
-During these sections, you will take quizzes and exams, work in small groups on worksheets, and participate in question and answer sessions.
-The worksheets are designed to lead you through particular ideas related to this course.
+On Monday, Wednesday and Friday, you will meet with the Instructor for the course in a class of size approximately 80; these classes are each 50 minutes long.
+On either Tuesday or Thursday (depending on the particular quarter schedule), you will have an 80 minute section of size 27 students.
+During this section, you will work in small groups on worksheets designed to lead you through particular ideas related to this course.
 The TA for the course will circulate around the individual groups to insure everyone is progressing.
+Finally, on the remaining Tuesday or Thursday, you will meet for 50 minutes; this section is typically devoted to question and answer and possibly a short quiz.
+All midterms are taken in your 80 minute section; these exams are written as 50 minute exams, but the extra time eliminates time pressure issues.

 What resources are available to help me succeed?